martinhartt/workshop-intro-to-swift/content/notes/notes.md

 Use the [Swift Standard Library Documentation](https://developer.apple.com/documentation/swift) to quickly look up the various Swift data structures and APIs.

 ## Running Swift
-Let's start by making sure we can run Swift
+Let's start by making sure we can run Swift.

 ### REPL mode